 There is a lot of confusion about the issue of sustainability, with more than 500 ecolabels and few common guidelines.
 We talk to Federico Brugnoli to cast some light on the matter

 Fashion is the world’s second most polluting industry, after the petrochemical industry.
 The time has come to focus on sustainability and the environment.
 This applies to clothing, shoes and all other sectors of fashion.
 But sustainability is a complex issue requiring all-round evolution or revolution affecting all stages in the value chain, not just the product itself, which is the final step in a process that must take into account environmental, social and process sustainability, including certification.
 We attempt to cast some light on the topic with Federico Brugnoli, graduate in Environmental Sciences and founder of Spin360, a company specialising in development of new sustainable business models and innovative technological and organisational solutions.
-Curator of MicamX, he also works on Assocalzaturifici’s VCS-Verified and Certified Steps programme, a form of certification for products and services in the footwear industry, and was recently appointed Scientific Director of the Master’s Programme in “Fashion Sustainability and Industry Innovation” at Accademia Costume & Moda’s new Milan campus.
+Curator of MicamX, he also works on Assocalzaturifici’s VCS-Verified and Certified Steps programme, a form of certification for products and services in the footwear industry, and Scientific Director of the Master’s Programme in “Fashion Sustainability and Industry Evolution” at Accademia Costume & Moda’s Milan campus.

 What does sustainability mean, in fashion?